Low Bridges Strikes:

 Following Network Rail's release of a list detailing most struck bridges last year in the UK, Jeremy Vine and his guests on BBC Radio 2 discussed the consequences of bridge strikes and the difficulties of preventing them.

 Drivers failing to measure the height of their vehicle before a journey was cited as one of the main reasons for low bridge strikes along with poor route planning and drivers not reading road signs.

-One of Vine's guests, Kate Snowden from Network Rail, said the company 'would be coming for' those responsible for bridges strikes in the form of compensation due to the significant cost these collisions place on the taxpayer.
+One of Vine's guests, Kate Snowden from Network Rail, said the company 'would be coming for' those responsible for bridge strikes in the form of compensation due to the significant cost these collisions place on the taxpayer.

-This is why it's hugely important for fleets to make sure they are taking steps to prevent these strikes from happening.
+This is why it's hugely important for fleets to make sure they are taking steps to prevent bridge strikes from happening.
 As the Low Bridge Alerting System requires no input from the driver and alerts them accurately to low bridges ahead, this innovative solution can help to avoid these hefty fines and minimise disruption to operations.